 - Princess Toadstool – Super Mario Bros 2 (Known as Super Mario USA in Japan)

 - Pit – Not as well known as some of the other Mario characters, appeared in the Mario game Super Smash Bros Brawl

-- Bowser – Well known bad guy and one of the most feared Mario characters.
+- Bowser – Well known bad guy and perhaps the most feared mario brother character.
 Featured in many Super Mario titles but did not appear in the Game-boy classic Super Mario Land.